Ein gesunder Garten mit natürlichen Produkten: Warum Sie auf Zeolith und Kalk setzen sollten

 How does zeolite work in the soil and on plants?

-STEINKRAFT zeolite for fertile soils
+STEINKRAFT Zeolite for fertile soils

 4. Pest control: Some gardeners also use zeolite for pest control.
 Its abrasive nature can make it unpleasant for pests and help keep them away from plants.